-> - After walking, some people like to journal or share their experience with others, reflecting on what they thought about/heard/saw/experienced.
+- After walking, some people like to journal or share their experiences with others, reflecting on what they thought about/heard/saw/experienced.

-The UCO labyrinth facilitates teaching and learning based on the Central Six tenets of Transformative Learning: Discipline Knowledge, Leadership, Research, Creative, and Scholarly Activities, Service Learning and Civic Engagement, Global and Cultural Competencies, and Health and Wellness.
+The UCO labyrinths facilitate teaching and learning based on the Central Six tenets of Transformative Learning: Discipline Knowledge, Leadership, Research, Creative, and Scholarly Activities, Service Learning and Civic Engagement, Global and Cultural Competencies, and Health and Wellness.

 - The labyrinth is used in almost all cultures in the world, providing a place that is inclusive of all faiths and cultures.
 Because the labyrinth is not tied to a specific religion or denomination, its adaptability for use is unique (Global and Cultural Competencies).